Operation Birch: Background

 ZAPU's vice-president, James Chikerema, planned another infiltration from Zambia during the final months of 1969, intending to send 25 of ZIPRA's best fighters across the Zambezi and then on to four separate destinations, split into four "gangs": Gang 1 would make for Melsetter in the south-east of the country, Gang 2 would head for Umtali on the Rhodesia–Mozambique border, and Gangs 3 and 4 would go to the north-eastern towns of Mtoko and Mount Darwin respectively.
 Three of the 25 refused to operate in Mashonaland, saying that they would only fight for ZIPRA in Matabeleland.
-Five cadres scouted ahead of the main group from the 11th to 14 December 1969, identifying a safe crossing point and inspecting the route to be taken by the main infiltration squad.
-The rest of the 22 insurgents crossed during the nights of the 30th and 31 December.
+Five cadres scouted ahead of the main group from 11 to 14 December 1969, identifying a safe crossing point and inspecting the route to be taken by the main infiltration squad.
+The rest of the 22 insurgents crossed during the nights of 30 and 31 December.
 The ZIPRA CTs (Communist Terrorists) then made their way south and on 17 January 1970 split up at the foot of the Zambezi escarpment, about 8 km west of the Hunyani River.
 They were detected the following day when two of the five cadres from Gang 1 revealed themselves to a guard manning a fly-gate at Tondongwe in the Doma Safari Area.
 After selling some food to the guerrillas, the guard reported the incident and Operation Birch was initiated.